shenwei356/kmcp/docs/tutorial/searching.md

     cp name.map gtdb-r202-k21.kmcp/

 The size of database is 56GB.

 By default, `kmcp search` loads the whole database into main memory (RAM) for fast searching.
-Optionally, the flag `--low-mem` can be set to avoid loading the whole database, while it's much slower, >10X slower on SSD and should slower on HDD disks.
+Optionally, the flag `--low-mem` can be set to avoid loading the whole database, while it's much slower, >10X slower on SSD and should be much slower on HDD disks.

 ### Step 2.
 Searching